Tired of the mess of toys, especially when your kids ignore or get bored with them? Learn how to rotate toys to make better use of them.

 Then I learned about rotating toys.
 Rather than displaying every available toy at once, I stored many of them in closets and cabinets.
 Now, only a select few would be visible.
 Once the kids had played with those long enough, I’d store those and bring out the ones that had been hidden.

-Every situation is different and depends on factors like house size or number of kids.
-But hopefully with these reasons and tips, you can make better use of the toys your kids have, in a simple and organized way.
+Every situation is different and depends on factors like house size or the number of kids.
+But hopefully, with these reasons and tips, you can make better use of the toys they have, in a simple and organized way.

 1. Less clutter and clean-up time

 At the end of the day, right before my kids are allowed to watch television, we clean up the common rooms and their bedrooms.
-Typically, this takes five minutes with all three kids pitching in, putting superhero capes and tiny cars in the right boxes.
+Typically, this takes five minutes with all three of them pitching in, putting superhero capes and tiny cars in the right baskets.

 But if we had every toy available, clean-up time would take much longer, not just at the end of the day but throughout the morning and afternoon as well.

-With most of their toys out of sight, they have fewer toys to make a mess to begin with and much less clean up at the end of the day.
+With most of their toys out of sight, they have fewer toys to make a mess to begin with and much less clean up with their play area.

 Free printables: Struggling with getting your kids to clean up their toys?
 Want to develop good habits from the start?
-Join my newsletter and download your Printable Chore List templates to help you and your kids organize chores!
+Join my newsletter and grab your Printable Chore List templates to help you organize chores!

 2. Kids won’t get bored